 You can't beat a classic!
 This vegan French toast tastes like the stuff you grew up eating, but it's totally eggless and dairy-free.
 Grab some maple syrup and dig in!

+But fear not!
 Believe it or not, vegan French toast is really easy to make.
 It's not as complicated as you may think!
-Just make some type of batter, dip your bread in it, and grill.
-That's it!
+You don't actually need eggs, you just need the right batter so you can dip your bread and grill it.
+That's really all there is to it.

 But I've yet to post a recipe for super simple, easy vegan French toast that tastes like the non-vegan stuff you grew up eating.
 Until today, anyhow!

 - Coconut milk.
 I recommend using the full-fat variety, from a can.
-You can sub with lite, coconut milk from a carton, or even another type of non-dairy milk.
+This is about the richest and creamiest non-dairy milk you can get, although you can substitute with light coconut milk, coconut milk from a carton, or even another type of non-dairy milk if necessary.

 - Cornstarch.
 This ingredient is essential!
 It will cause your batter to congeal when cooked, giving it an eggy texture.